Santo Domingo, Táchira

 Santo Domingo, alternatively known as Santo Domingo del Táchira, is a city in Venezuela, located in Táchira.

+Climate

+Santo Domingo experiences a tropical rainforest climate (Köppen: Af).
+The city's climate is characterized by consistently warm temperatures throughout the year and abundant precipitation, particularly during the wet season, which lasts from April to November.

 Transportation

 Santo Domingo is served by Mayor Buenaventura Vivas Airport, which is features limited domestic service on two airlines, Conviasa and Aerolineas Estelar.
-It is located 13.3km (22 minutes by car) away from the center of Santo Domingo.
+It is located 13.3 km (22 minutes by car) away from the center of Santo Domingo.